JennitaBonita/JennitaBonita-Poetry-Generator/README.md

 Slavery dislikes a dense canebrake, within whose safe seclusion he found oppression assuming another, and had cast me back, covered with scars, newly made; and not a _born_ slaveholder--not a birthright member of the danger was over, he slipped away to Arcadie.

 The steamboats steered in a body of a truth which they toiled to win?
+Muscoby?
+Muscovy?
-Muscoby  Muscovy  a short dialogue between a master was but transient.
+a short dialogue between a master was but transient.
 The slave's happiness is not very easy to be supposed to be paid to a series of plain questions.